-- Provide rapid and effective input to Scientific Workforce Diversity (SWD) at early stages of diversity/inclusion strategy development
+- Provide rapid and effective input to Chief Officer for Scientific Workforce Diversity (COSWD) Office at early stages of diversity, equity, inclusion, and accessibility (DEIA) strategy development

-- Provide assistance in tailoring diversity/inclusion initiatives to specific IC cultures
+- Advise ICs on strategies for tailoring DEIA initiatives to specific IC cultures

-Diversity catalysts do what their name states: these individuals, who have in-depth knowledge of their IC and a deep commitment to diversity/inclusion, convene thought and experiences on scientific workforce diversity and then transform that thought into action.
-Six subcommittees focus on providing input on projects for SWD to pilot.
+Diversity Catalysts do what their name states: these individuals, who have in-depth knowledge of their IC and a deep commitment to DEIA, convene thought and experiences on scientific workforce diversity and then transform that thought into action.
+Six subcommittees focus on providing input on projects for COSWD Office to pilot.